East Anglia Zoos

 Paradise Wildlife Park is the most expensive on this list of East Anglia Zoos.
 We haven’t been yet but we’ll be glad of the discount when we do.
 The kids love dinosaurs so that will be a bonus and hopefully the rest will live up to its name.

-Update: We have visited, full review to follow.
+Update: We have visited Paradise Wildlife Park, read our full review here.

 Jaymee from The Mum Diaries had this to say: